 Pulse as Third in filing FLSA class-action lawsuits in the Southern District

-fixed salary regardless of the number of hours worked.
+paid a fixed salary regardless of the number of hours worked.
 The Fair

-Labor Standards Act (FLSA) is the law that sets the federal minimum wage and
+Labor Standards Act (FLSA) is the law that sets the federal minimum wage

 The FLSA provides that employees receiving certain types of compensation

-and performing certain types of job duties are exempt (not entitled to
+and performing certain types of job duties are exempt from overtime compensation.

-Under the FLSA, nonexempt employees are entitled to receive one and one-half
+Under the FLSA, nonexempt employees are entitled to one and one-half times

-entitled to overtime compensation for hours worked in excess of forty weekly.
+compensation for hours worked in excess of forty weekly.

 If you believe you are owed any wages, contact us immediately.
 We will

 not charge you attorneys’ fees or costs for an overtime claim unless